-It has been shown that even the low levels of insulin that you will have due to the keto diet are more than sufficient to achieve the maximum level of muscle protein synthesis and also to reduce muscle breakdown.
+It’s been shown that even the low levels of insulin that you will have due to the keto diet are more than sufficient.
+With even very low levels you can achieve the maximum level of muscle protein synthesis and also to reduce muscle breakdown.

 You really don’t need to be grabbing even a mouthful of carbs the moment you leave the gym, hoping a few carbs will help.

 The evidence is that combining your protein with carbs post training will not enhance your protein synthesis.
 You can read it here .

 The keto diet and bodybuilding can work well together.

 There’s plenty of evidence that says you can build muscles and keep to or improve your current performance level while on the keto diet.